GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Abstract

 \section{Abstract}

-Inference-time scaling (ITS) in latent reasoning models typically introduces stochasticity through heuristic perturbations, such as dropout or fixed Gaussian noise.
-While these methods increase trajectory diversity, their exploration behavior is not explicitly modeled and can be inefficient under finite sampling budgets.
-We observe that stronger perturbations do not necessarily translate into more effective candidate trajectories, as unguided noise may disrupt internal decision structure rather than steer it.
-To provide a more structured alternative, we model latent thought exploration as conditional sampling from learnable densities and instantiate this idea as a Gaussian Thought Sampler (GTS).
-GTS predicts context-dependent perturbation distributions over continuous reasoning states and is trained with GRPO-style policy optimization while keeping the backbone frozen.
-Experiments on GSM8K with two latent reasoning architectures show that GTS achieves more reliable inference-time scaling than heuristic baselines.
-These findings indicate that improving latent ITS requires structured and optimizable exploration mechanisms rather than simply amplifying stochasticity.
+Inference-time scaling (ITS) in latent reasoning models typically relies on heuristic perturbations, such as dropout or fixed Gaussian noise, to generate diverse candidate trajectories.
+However, we show that stronger perturbations do not necessarily yield better sampling quality: they often induce larger distribution shifts without producing more useful reasoning paths or better final decisions.
+A key limitation is that these perturbations inject stochasticity without defining an explicit conditional sampling distribution, making latent exploration difficult to control or optimize.
+To address this, we propose the Gaussian Thought Sampler (GTS), a lightweight module that reformulates latent exploration as sampling from a learned conditional distribution over continuous reasoning states.
+GTS predicts context-dependent perturbation distributions and is trained with GRPO-style policy optimization while keeping the backbone frozen, turning heuristic perturbation into an explicit probabilistic sampling policy.
+Experiments across multiple benchmarks and two latent reasoning architectures show that GTS yields more reliable inference-time scaling than heuristic baselines, suggesting that effective latent ITS requires better-controlled and optimizable sampling rather than simply amplifying stochasticity.\footnote{Code and data will be available with publication.}